Can you help The Roses recover and thrive?

 As well as the eclectic mix of theatre, music, dance, talks and a nationally renowned independent film programme you see on our stage, we are nationally recognised for our participatory work with our local community and young people with a focus on creative skills and wellbeing.
 We host weekly and monthly creative groups including a writers group and a choir; plus knitting and painters groups, all providing vital social and creative activities every month to over 200 older people.
 We've also worked with many other organisations over the years, specialising in projects that reach marginalised communities.

 This year we will launch a new participatory department and a new group for 8 – 25 year olds that will provide a range of opportunities to learn performance, theatre-making, film making, gaming and backstage skills, and provide Arts Awards.
 We also been selected by the British Film Institute as a member of the Young Audience Generator Scheme, and have been awarded a grant to work with 16-30 year olds to improve our programme, branding and venue to be more accessible and usable for young people.

 Why we need your help

 Due to impact of Covid-19 and the unprecedented events of the last year, our future is uncertain.
-The Government’s recently published roadmap, outlining steps to emerge from lockdown, means that we will be able to reopen on 17 May.
+The Government’s recently published roadmap, outlining steps to emerge from lockdown, meant that we were able to reopen on 17 May.
 In addition, the roadmap sets out that social distancing measures will be in place until at least 21 June.
 However, the impact on these timings on theatre means that we have a limited programme in place until at least September.

-This means that, while we can hopefully reopen safely in mid-May, we will continue to operate with a reduced capacity and income for at least 4 months.
-Managing and maintaining our building throughout another 4 months of closure will further decimate our income, and will severely threaten our ability to launch our community programme, our work with young people and stage our fabulous panto.
+This means that we will continue to operate with a reduced capacity and income until at least the autumn.
+Managing and maintaining our building throughout another few months of closure will further decimate our income, and will severely threaten our ability to launch our community programme, our work with young people and stage our fabulous panto.

 How you can help